Key Information About

 Infection may be another cause of the problem, particularly if any discharge is observed.
 An allergy attack is another possibility.
 It may even be, as some suspect, the result of a genetic defect that causes connective tissues in this area of the eye to be weaker and/or more vulnerable.

-If the red swelling has come on rather suddenly, it may go away if treated quickly with first aid - a compress and/or eye drops such as eyebright.
-Some pet owners may be tempted to try massage to pop the exposed gland back into place, but this
+If the red swelling has come on rather suddenly, it may go away if treated quickly with a simple home remedy - applying a warm compress and/or eye drops such as eyebright or Eye Heal.

-technique if not done correctly and with extreme care can cause injury or a scratched eyeball.
+A pet's eyes are precious and this technique if not done correctly and with extreme care can cause injury, or at the least a scratched eyeball.

-But, if the symptoms don't clear up quickly, it is best to have a veterinarian do a microscopic visual inspection of the
+But, if the symptoms don't start to show signs of clearing up quickly, it is best to have a veterinarian do a microscopic visual inspection of the

 conjunctivitis, corneal problems, glaucoma, tear duct issues, etc., so a professional diagnosis is important.